Your furry friend loves being outdoors and likes to roam around.

 If you have been shopping for a dog tie out, you will notice some are just a simple steel chain and there are a lot more tie out cables these days.
 There’s a reason for that.
 Steel chains tend to kink and can potentially injure your pooch.
 The cable on the other hand is less likely to have tangling issues.

-Some dog tie outs like the Expawlorer Dog Tie Out Cable have swivel rings which are even better as they are able to rotate 360 degrees.
-It helps to minimize the chances of knotting which means it is safer for your pooch.
+Some dog tie outs like the Expawlorer Dog Tie Out Cable have swivel rings, which are even better as they can rotate 360 degrees.
+It helps to minimize the chances of knotting, meaning it is safer for your pooch.

 It may also be a good idea to pick a dog tie out made of high quality steel with vinyl covering like the Petmate Easyturn Stake with Cable and BV Pet Tie Out Cable.
 This is to make sure that it is durable enough and can last longer.

 Consider a dog tie out that is equipped with springs like the Boss Pet Prestige 40ft Large Dog Tie Out with Spring and Pupteck Dog Run Cable.
-Reason for that is they are able to reduce the tension while tugging, which means your pooch will be safer.
+The reason for that is they are able to reduce the tension while tugging, which means your pooch will be safer.

 You will also find some dog tie outs have reflective coatings like the Pet Champion Reflective Tie Out Cable and Petest Reflective Tie-Out Cable to make sure your dog can be easily spotted in a low light environment.

 Whether you are using the stake tie out or trolley system, your dog’s safety should always be the top priority.
 Here are the few things you need to keep in mind while restraining your pooch.

 - Never leave your dog unattended.
 It is only acceptable to use a dog tie out under supervision as there are always possibilities of your pooch strangling themselves.
 The same rule applies regardless of where you plan to use it.